Stand out of the crowd as a medical professional in Canada

 Gain clarity on what the barriers to your progress are and how to overcome them.
 Learn how to “think outside the box” without changing who you are.

 Get support and feedback for course assignments with online discussions, personal coaching and emails.
-Build skills and strategies to improve English communication and professionalism.
+Build skills and strategies to improve English communication, ethics and professionalism.

 If you have any questions or comments about my courses send me an email.

 On-demand digital courses and workbooks designed to improve your English medical communication performance for patient-centred care, the SOOs or OSCEs, oral presentations, professional writing and more!

 My role in your learning is to act as an educational coach providing guidance, so that you can use your own knowledge and experience in the context of your personal circumstances.
 I will work with you to help you figure out what you need to focus on to achieve your goals.
 Playing an active role in your own learning leads to better success because it is aligned with your personal experience, needs, strengths, and preferences.
 Learner-centred strategies save time and have long lasting results.

 “I have had the pleasure of working with Maria throughout my CaRMS journey.
 I have always been a little sceptical about consultants because I have received generic advice from many.
 Maria however, is nothing like that.
 She really gets to know you which I think is so important to give you regrant advice.
 She is well informed of the process and is so compassionate.
 I have always felt her care and warmth emanate whenever I’m speaking with her.
 She is always willing to help and goes above and beyond to make sure you succeed.
 I wholeheartedly recommend her if you’re looking for a kind and informed guide through the CaRMS journey.”

 Chandni Imtiyaz Desai MBBS